Rams snap skid by beating Falcons 37-10 as Ryan hurts ankle

 “I think it’s just a real credit to our defensive coaches and then Jalen’s ability … to come in on short notice with such short practice time and do what he did.
 It was a good boost to our team, to be sure.”

-The Falcons (1-6) suffered their fifth straight loss and had quarterback Matt Ryan leave the game with an ankle injury.
-Ryan’s right leg bent awkwardly as he was sacked by Aaron Donald and fumbled early in the fourth quarter.
+Ryan’s right leg bent awkwardly as he was sacked by Aaron Donald in the fourth quarter, causing a fumble that Donald recovered.

 Ryan limped off the field and was escorted to the medical tent on the sideline.
 He walked to the locker room, still favoring the ankle, with 7:36 remaining in the game.